MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/gov.md

 >
 > <sup>2</sup> Learn about the [unified modern solution for Windows 2016 and 2012 R2](configure-server-endpoints.md#new-functionality-in-the-modern-unified-solution-for-windows-server-2012-r2-and-2016-preview).
 If you have previously onboarded your servers using MMA, follow the guidance provided in [Server migration](server-migration.md) to migrate to the new solution.
 >
-> <sup>3</sup> When using [Microsoft Monitoring Agent](onboard-downlevel.md#install-and-configure-microsoft-monitoring-agent-mma) you'll need to choose "Azure US Government" under "Azure Cloud" if using the [setup wizard](/azure/log-analytics/log-analytics-windows-agents#install-agent-using-setup-wizard), or if using a [command line](/azure/log-analytics/log-analytics-windows-agents#install-agent-using-command-line) or a [script](/azure/log-analytics/log-analytics-windows-agents#install-agent-using-dsc-in-azure-automation) - set the "OPINSIGHTS_WORKSPACE_AZURE_CLOUD_TYPE" parameter to 1.
+> <sup>3</sup> When using [Microsoft Monitoring Agent](onboard-downlevel.md#install-and-configure-microsoft-monitoring-agent-mma) you'll need to choose "Azure US Government" under "Azure Cloud" if using the [setup wizard](/azure/log-analytics/log-analytics-windows-agents#install-agent-using-setup-wizard), or if using a [command line](/azure/log-analytics/log-analytics-windows-agents#install-agent-using-command-line) or a [script](/azure/log-analytics/log-analytics-windows-agents#install-agent-using-dsc-in-azure-automation) - set the "OPINSIGHTS_WORKSPACE_AZURE_CLOUD_TYPE" parameter to 1. <br /> The minimum MMA supported version is 10.20.18029 (March 2020).

-### OS versions when using Azure Defender for Servers
+### OS versions when using Microsoft Defender for Cloud

-The following OS versions are supported when using [Azure Defender for Servers](/azure/security-center/security-center-wdatp):
+The following OS versions are supported when using [Microsoft Defender for Cloud](/azure/security-center/security-center-wdatp):

 <br />